Bipasha1005/IBM_WCP_PromptEng/README.md

 ## 🚀 Project Objectives

-- Generate prompts for product features, user guidance, and investor pitches
+- Generated prompts for product features, market overview, and sentiment analysis
-- Design a frontend landing page for a virtual plant-care solution
+- Designed a frontend landing page for a smart plant-care solution

 ---